 Low-level noises are common to hear when an air conditioner is starting up or shutting down.
 Loud, unusual, or sudden noises are not normal.
 These are indicators that the cooling system may have bigger problems.
 If you hear buzzing or rattling noises, it could be caused by a loose part.
 Grinding or whistling noises are usually more serious signals.
 A professional tune-up is the best way to identify the source of the noise.
 This problem won’t go away on its own, so call a professional immediately.

 The weather outdoors in the spring and summer can be sticky and uncomfortable.
 But it shouldn’t be happening when you are indoors.
 Air conditioners are designed to automatically moderate the humidity levels in a home.
 You may need air conditioning repair if moisture levels can’t be managed by your cooling system in a comfortable range.

 A recalibration might be a simple solution to high humidity levels.
 It may be difficult in some homes to keep humidity levels stable, given your HVAC unit’s age and design.
 In these cases, a dehumidifier might be your best solution.
 Dehumidifiers can be connected to your existing HVAC system, and they come in many varieties to specifically target your home’s needs.

-Contact The HVAC Repair
+Contact The HVAC Repair Experts

 Servicing the needs of Maryland homeowners, Presidential Heating and Air Conditioning professionals are your experts when it comes to air conditioning service, repair, installation, and replacement.
 Since 1981, we’ve been working to serve the community with outstanding customer service.
-We carry heating and air conditioning systems that are the highest quality.
+We carry heating and air conditioning systems that are of the highest quality.
 Schedule a consultation today to get help with your heating and cooling needs.